3mdeb/blog.3mdeb.com/source/_posts/2014-05-16-debian-wheezy-on-lenovo-y510p.markdown

 Some of you will say that Linux is a piece of $!#@, but for me this is very good opportunity to verify my skills and contribute to community.
-During my research about y510p I found also complains from Windows users that not all works smoothly (Optimus), co there are also cons on the other side.
+During my research about y510p I found also complains from Windows users that not all works smoothly (Optimus), so there are also cons on the other side.
 Finally if you won't deal with problems simply use Mint or Ubuntu there is much better support there.
 By the way I think that I'm immune to problems with my operating system ;)